 |Grammatical Range and Accuracy||6|

-Generally, it is said that if you write too few words, you will lose one full band score.
-As you can see in the above example, the student would have scored band 6 for Task Achievement, but his failure to write enough words cost him and he was marked down to band 5.
+It used to be said that if you wrote too few words, you would lose one full band score, but as of 2018, that all changed.
+Now, there is no official policy about deducting marks, but as you can see in the above example, there are other ways that writing too few words can lower your score.
+Here, the student would have scored band 6 for Task Achievement, but his failure to write enough words cost him and he was marked down to band 5.

 However, what about writing too many words?
 Is there a rule about that?